stdcoutzyx/DeepID_FaceClassify/README.md

 FaceClassify
 ============

-Using deep learning to do two-class face classify
+Using deep learning(theano) to do two-class face classify.